-Kudakwashe Vanyoro is a Research Communications Officer and Doctoral Researcher at the African Centre for Migration & Society (ACMS), University of the Witwatersrand, in South Africa.
-He has been conducting research uptake work for ACMS since 2014, as part of the centre’s global partnership in the Migrating Out of Poverty Research Programme Consortium.
-As part of this role Kudakwashe is responsible for stakeholder engagement in South Africa and Zimbabwe and is regularly called upon to brief decision-makers in government and civil society, including the creation of synthesis documents and other communication products to make evidence more accessible and applicable.
+Kudakwashe Vanyoro is a Postdoctoral Research Fellow at the African Centre for Migration & Society (ACMS), University of the Witwatersrand, in South Africa interested in migration, temporality, borders, humanitarianism and governance in Africa.
+His doctoral research explored how temporal disruptions at international borders shape (im) mobile bodies’ experiences and modes of waiting by focusing on irregular Zimbabwean migrant men at the Zimbabwe-South Africa border who have arrived in South Africa but are restricted in moving further into the interior.
+Through this inquiry, his work reveals how waiting is a component of both governing Zimbabwean migrants as well as seeking agency through the relationship between time, space, and humanitarianism in the Zimbabwe-South Africa border regime.
+He has also been conducting research uptake work for ACMS since 2014.
+As part of this role, Kudakwashe is responsible for stakeholder engagement in South Africa and is regularly called upon to brief decision-makers in government and civil society, including the creation of synthesis documents and other communication products to make evidence more accessible and applicable.